GraphPKU/LabelingTrick/README.md

-This repository contains the official code for the paper [Neural Common Neighbor with Completion for Link Prediction](https://arxiv.org/pdf/2302.00890.pdf).
+This repository contains the official code for the paper Improving Graph Neural Networks on Multi-node Tasks with Labeling Trick.
 **Environment**

 Tested Combination: